-The ultimate in-camera comparison between all the most popular SD memory cards tested in the Fujifilm X-E3.
-While most memory cards work great in any Fujifilm camera, there are a few clear winners when it comes to finding the best memory cards for the Fujifilm X-E3.
+The ultimate in-camera comparison of the most popular SD memory cards tested on the Fujifilm X-E3.
+While most memory cards work well in any Fujifilm camera, there are a few clear winners for the Fujifilm X-E3.

 The Fujifilm X-E3 has a single UHS-I SD memory card slot.
 Brands that perform very well for Fujifilm are SanDisk and Lexar, and I also really like Kingston.
-Even though I benchmarked this camera years ago, here is a modern curated list to help you find the cards available today.
+Even though I benchmarked this camera years ago, here is a curated list of modern cards to help you find what’s available today.

 | UHS-I U3 SD Memory Cards | Tested USB Write | Tested USB Read | Links |